srikanthv0610/ClassificationModel_Compairing-ModelPerformance-of-Different-Classifiers/README.md

-# Social Media-Marketing Prediction: Analysing and Visualizing the Performance of Different Classifiers:
+# Social Media Marketing Prediction: Analysing and Visualizing the Performance of Different Classifiers:
 Design and compare performance of different classification models.
 We design the model to predict which customer would buy the product based on different parameters.

 ## Classification Models: